If your quest for a job you love with the perfect company has you immobilized, then maybe you should look at your quest differently.

 Paying Bills Is Your #1 Priority

 At the end of the day, a job is about paying your bills.
 We all have them.
 It is a bitter pill to swallow, but it’s life.
 So, in order to pay the bills, what type of work would you do?
+Finding a job you love is a bonus.

 Start With What You Know

 There’s the curse of knowledge, in other words, we only know what we know.
-There are an infinite number of career options out there today and new ones are popping up every day.
+There is an infinite number of career options out there today and new ones are popping up every day.
 But since you have a lifetime to explore, start with the jobs you know about.

 Take a Job, Any Job, and Master It